Daniel-Nikpayuk/CPPF-CTR/README.md

 by economist Toby Sanger.

 To be clear, it is not a direct *derivation* as I did not have access to his datasets or methods, but it does attempt to reproduce his results.
-The necessary data sets have been reproduced and validated, with some slight variations on method---resulting in a small change of the numbers, but not the resulting relationships.
+The necessary datasets have been reproduced and validated, with some slight variations on method---resulting in a small change of the numbers, but not the resulting relationships.

 ## Motivation:

-So here's the question: If such an analysis already exists, why read this one?
+So here's the question: If such an analysis already exists, why do we need this one?

-1. **Date**: It's been updated for the most recently available fiscal years.
-His article is four years old, with data going only up to 2010.
+1. **Currency**: It's been updated for the most recently available fiscal years.
+Toby Sanger's article is four years old, with data going only up to 2010.
 2. **Transparency**: I am posting my datasets as well as my methods here for anyone to critically deconstruct and debug.
-3. **Bonus**: I include a few results his analysis did not.
+3. **Bonus**: I include a few results Toby's analysis did not.

 ### Full disclosure: